Citrus Body Scrub

 ~Soak 1 cup dried apricots in water until softened.
 Puree in blender or food

 processor with 2 tablespoons skim milk powder.
-Apply to face and let set about
+Apply to face and let set

 15 minutes.
 Gently wipe off with a damp wash cloth.